ADVERTISEMENT

 Maybe.

-But there are already laws that protect all the parties to contacts, and laws that require reporting of income, etc. I have a feeling that all the aspects that might make sense to legislate here already have laws that cover them.
+But there are already laws that protect all the parties to contracts, and laws that require reporting of income, etc. I have a feeling that all the aspects that might make sense to legislate here already have laws that cover them.
 And I’m pretty sure that all the things that fans might want limited cannot be even through legislation.

 I’m only talking about NIL, not revenue sharing which is an entirely different thing.